 Strategic/Toxic employees are smooth, smart and strategically controlling.
 They are often a ringleader for discontent.
 The Strategic/Toxic employee is always several steps ahead of others.
 They are most comfortable when they are seen as favored and special in that the rules don’t apply to them.
 These folks may experience a high degree of performance success in technical areas.
 They may even be seen as having good people skills if others are too afraid to confront them.
 This is more likely to be the case if the company’s performance evaluation system focuses on technical results rather than collaboration and respectful treatment of others.
 Strategic/Toxic employee power depends upon the manipulation of others and on coworker silence about the techniques to which they are routinely subject.

 Toxic?
-This group is by definition the most toxic of all the difficult types.
+This group is by definition the most toxic of difficult types.
 The Strategic/Toxic employee has the capacity to create the greatest harm to the company and the most trauma to coworkers and supervisors; they control the company by creating fear.
 They can hijack the workplace keeping employees busy trying to stay out of the line of fire.
 Workplace productivity declines rapidly as staff members either choose sides with the Toxic person or lick their wounds with fellow victims.
 At first their power grabs require a public thrashing for employees to see who has the power.
 Later, the mere threat of retaliation is sufficient to get coworkers to back off a confrontation and supervisors to refrain from holding them accountable.
 When the Strategic/Toxic employee is highly technically skilled or of long service, he/she is very difficult to dislodge.
-People worry about their indispensability.
-Their strategic mindset often leads to alliance with a powerful company leader or a key client.
+Managers worry about their indispensability.
+Their strategic mindset can lead to alliance with a powerful company leader or a key client.
 This, in turn results in their freedom to accost coworkers and prevent scrutiny.
-As a consultant, I am often retained to solve company problems with Strategic/Toxic employees.
+As a consultant, I am often retained to solve company problems surrounding this troublesome employees.
 Successful intervention requires strong-willed leadership and a constituency of positive employees who can unite to shift the culture – definitely not for the faint of heart or inexperienced leaders!
 Any attempts to diminish their power will be met with resistance and preemptive strikes to neutralize change.

 For more information on Toxic employees see collective articles on this topic at: Benoit Blogs on Toxic Employees.